 Why Use a Style Sheet

-Whether a style sheet is started by the developmental editor, author, or anyone else along the production path, these “crib notes” help keep track of decisions and preferences to make it faster and more reliable to make content consistent across a brand, publisher, or series, or even within a single publication.
+Whether a style sheet is started by the developmental editor, author, or anyone else along the production path, these “crib notes” help keep track of decisions and preferences to make it faster and more reliable to make content consistent across a brand, publisher, or series — or even within a single publication.
 It also speeds communication and saves costs when shared with others further down the process, right on down to the proofreader.

 What Are the Standards?

 Creating and maintaining a style sheet is considered a professional standard of practice around the world.
 Whether or not one is provided to the client/manager is negotiable as it is legally the intellectual property (IP) of the editor who creates it (sometimes even for staff editors).
+The professional standards that mention style sheets are

 As well as laid out in the style guides that guide our profession: